mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 	- $N = [1, 1, 0, 0, 0]$
 	- $Q = [2, \text-3, 0, 0, 0]$
 - 3rd step:  $\text{A: }a_2 \rightarrow \text{R: }2$
-	- non-optimal step: $a_1$ had the highest expected value 👈
+	- non-optimal step: $a_1$ had the highest expected value, with the lowest index 👈
 	- $N[2]$ = 2
 	- $Q[2]$ = -3 + 1/2 · (2 - (-3)) = -3 + 2.5 = -0.5
 		- or just (2-3)/2 = -0.5